Skip to main content

 • 1.28

-Infrastructure reqirements
+Infrastructure requirements

 The data platform has no direct dependencies to any hardware specific functionality.
-The only requirement is a x86 64 Bit CPU Architecture, because at the time the document is written, all container images that are used are available for x86 CPUs.
+The only requirement is a x86 64 Bit CPU Architecture, because at the time this document is written, all container images that are used are available for x86 CPUs.
 Many of them are available for ARM based CPUs, too - but not all.
 This may change in future.

 The platform can run as a sandbox environment for evaluation scenarios on a single host with direct filesystem usage of the host system.
 This is only suitable for feature testing, not for running a scalable production platform.

-The minimum number of hosts for a full kubernetes environment is three.
+The minimum number of hosts for a full Kubernetes environment is three.
 Three and more nodes can provide a high available environment for running the platform.
 This requirement is defined by Kubernetes itself, because etcd and other control plane services need at least three nodes to run in a HA-scenario.

-In a managed kubernetes scenario, the control plane and etcds can be provided as shared services by the provider.
+In a managed Kubernetes scenario, the control plane and etcds can be provided as shared services by the provider.
 In this case, only worker nodes must be provided - the recommendation is three or more, too.

 Hosting Requirements